Offshoots of Operation Car Wash: Operation Efficiency

 On 26 January 2017, the Federal Police launched an operation code-named "Efficiency" (Operação Eficiência) that investigated active and passive corruption, crime syndicates, money laundering, and concealment of approximately 100 million dollars abroad, in an offshoot of Operation Calicute.
 Among the targets of the warrants was businessman Eike Batista.

-One of the topics of inquiry was the payment of a 16.5 million dollar bribe by Eike Batista and Flávio Godinho (already under arrest) of EBX Group, to former governor Sergio Cabral of Rio de Janeiro using the Golden Rock account in Panama's TAG Bank.
+One of the topics of inquiry was the payment of a 16.5 million dollar bribe by Eike Batista and Flávio Godinho (already under arrest) of EBX Group, to former governor Sérgio Cabral Filho of Rio de Janeiro using the Golden Rock account in Panama's TAG Bank.
 According to the Federal Public Secretary (Ministério Público Federal), the sum was requested by Cabral and Batista in 2010.
 According to the prosecutors, remittances were sent abroad by Cabral continuously between 2002 and 2007, reaching 6 million dollars.
 During his administration as governor, he collected more than 100 million reals ($ million) in bribes, distributed among several accounts in banks in tax havens abroad.
 At least eleven other accounts were identified.
 The Federal Police served search and seizure warrants at about 40 addresses from those already arrested and others who gave testimony, and to companies investigated in that inquiry.
 According to the Federal Police, the Federal Public Prosecution Service has already repatriated about 270 million reals ($ million), which are available to the Federal Court in an open account at Caixa Econômica Federal.
 The task force called for international cooperation to freeze and repatriate funds still hidden abroad.

 Operation Peddler

 On 2 February 2017, the Federal Police conducted Operation Peddler (Mascate) in conjunction with the Federal Prosecutor.
 It was an offshoot of Operation Calicute, one of the phases of Operation Car Wash.
-Ary Ferreira da Costa Filho, former special adviser to Sérgio Cabral, was arrested on the Presidente Dutra Highway in Rio de Janeiro.
+Ary Ferreira da Costa Filho, former special adviser to Sérgio Cabral Filho, was arrested on the Presidente Dutra Highway in Rio de Janeiro.
 At his arrest, he was suspected of fleeing, having been found with three thousand reals ($) and a copy of his US visa.